- Financial support which includes $12,000 scholarship per academic year for up to two years.

 Expectations of Scholarship

-- Remain in contact with Lewis University following graduation;
+- Remain in contact with Lewis University following graduation.

-- Teach in a high need school district for four years (minimum).
+- Teach in a high-needs school district.

 Project Partnership Schools